 "THE EARTH WAS BREATHING"

-Seventy-nine years ago, on Jan.
+On Jan.
 8, 1942, the second day of Ukrainian Christmas, a 16-year-old boy named Jaroslaw Klimentowych Dolnyawka witnessed a mass murder of 880 Jewish men, women, and children in a field outside my mother’s hometown of Turka-nad-Stryjem.
-I interviewed him standing in that field in 1992, and the 15-minute raw footage is shared now for the first time.
+I interviewed him standing in that field in October 1992, and the 15-minute raw footage is shared now for the first time.
 For details, read my Mother's Day 1995 article Speaking for the ghosts: A story for my mother.